dperson/openvpn-client/README.md

     sudo docker run -it --net=container:vpn -d some/docker-container

+## Running with a preconfigured ovpn file

+To run this container with a preconfigured ovpn file you can execute it without the second `-v` option like so:

+    sudo docker run -it --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
+                -v /some/path:/vpn -d dperson/openvpn-client

+Make sure you have configured your username and password in the ovpn file via `auth-user-pass`, as the command line openvpn doesn't support interactive authentication.

+    auth-user-pass somefile

+`somefile`  cannot have the extension `'.conf'`.
+The script will not find the ovpn config otherwise

+Create `somefile` and enter you username an password like so:

+    username
+    password

 ## Local Network access to services connecting to the internet through the VPN.

 However to access them from your normal network (off the 'local' docker bridge),